Nappa Merrie: History

+British explorers started to enter the area from 1845 with the expedition led by Captain Charles Sturt.
+Augustus Charles Gregory journeyed through the region in 1858, while the 1860-61 Burke and Wills expedition made the area famous for the camps they made in the vicinity of ngappa merri, including the Dig Tree camp.

-The station was one of the first established along Cooper Creek, taken up in 1871 by John Conrick.
-Conrick and five companions, all under the age of 21, overlanded a herd of about 1,000 cattle to the property from Warrnambool to stock the station.
-The Conrick family later took up the Chasleton lease and remained on the station for the next 83 years.
+The pastoral station of Nappa Merrie was established along Cooper Creek in 1873 by colonist John Conrick.
+Conrick and five companions, all under the age of 21 and guided by Wongkumara man Jimmy Bostock, overlanded a herd of 1,600 cattle to the property from Koroit, Victoria.

+Conrick initially constructed the head station at Baryulah waterhole, but after floods and violence with the numerous local Aboriginal people, he soon moved it to the Bullah Bullah waterhole where Burke and Wills had previously established their depot.
+In 1876, former Native Police officer John Bligh Nutting formed the Chastleton run on the north side of Cooper Creek across from Nappa Merrie.
+This property was named after Nutting's home town of Chastleton in England where his father had been a reverend.
+A Native Police detachment under Sub-Inspector Walter Cheeke was stationed at Chastleton in 1877, and committed a massacre of the resident Aboriginal population.

+The Conrick family later took up the Chastleton lease, amalgamating it with Nappa Merrie.
+The Conricks stayed on the station for the next 83 years.
 From 1892 to 1934 the property was running mostly sheep with only a few cattle.
-Remnants of fences and an old wool scour can still be found on the property.
+Remains of fences and an old wool scour can still be found on the property.
+Much of the labouring at Nappa Merrie at this time was done by the remnant Wongkumara people.
+However, by the 1940s there was only three Aboriginal labourers present.
 At one point a flock of 46,000 head of sheep were grazing on the property resulting in the land collapsing and the station being vacated for a time.
 In the late 1940s the Tancred brothers invested in the company with Harry Tancred later appointed as the chairman of directors.
 Shortly afterwards the Lake Pure lease was acquired.
 Cattle grazing, which had been confined to the channels and wetlands, was expanded after bores were sunk in the plains away from the channel country allowing stock to roam further.